itsmepvr/Xtend/README.md

 # Xtend Screen

 This project enables any device with a web browser to be used as a secondary screen for your computer.
 It captures the screen of specific applications running on the desktop and streams them to a browser for display.
-Developed using Python and Flask, it uses Xlib, Composite, and Display to capture the application’s screen in real-time and provide an interactive user experience.
+Developed using Python and **FastAPI**, it uses Xlib, Composite, and Display to capture the application’s screen in real-time and provide an interactive user experience.

 ## Features